Years ago, I was handed the most wonderful book by a friend.

 They ENJOY your spiritual passion.

-(Very Nice People’s Impact on you spiritual/leadership energy: 0.)
+(Very Nice People’s Impact on your spiritual/leadership energy: 0.)

 They SAP your spiritual passion.